GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 ..
 [12]
-   While UTM coordinates clearly refer to points on the Earth, in this context they are considered “other”.
-Thus, when we refer to “geographical” coordinates herein we imply longitude, latitude.
+   While UTM coordinates clearly refer to points on the Earth, in this context they are considered "other".
+Thus, when we refer to "geographical" coordinates herein we imply longitude, latitude.

 ..
 [13]
    Please consult the man page for *printf* or any book on C .